 - The incidents of TB has been increasing greatly due to the increased migration

-Impacts on Mexico (positive and negative)
+Impacts on South / Central America (positive and negative)

 - Many men emigrate leaving a majority of women who have trouble finding marriage partners